 Highly Sensitive Acetylcholine Analysis – Cholinesterase Inhibitor Free

-- No acetylcholinesterase inhibitor required for the medial prefrontal cortex.
+- No acetylcholinesterase inhibitor is required for the medial prefrontal cortex.

-- New improved enzymatic column provides increased sensitivity
+- The new improved enzymatic column provides increased sensitivity

-- Reproducible sensitivity level of 5 fmol > chromatogram
+- The reproducible sensitivity level of 5 fmol

-- 18 minute run time with internal standard, 13 minutes without internal standard.
+- 18 minute run time with an internal standard, 13 minutes without internal standard.

 - Also allows for the detection of Choline

-Detection of acetylcholine (ACh) has historically been difficult for in-vivo monitoring via microdialysis due to the low levels present in the brain.
-To overcome this, a cholinesterase inhibitor has typically been added to the perfusate which increases the basal levels to an easily detectable range.
-This procedure has been accepted by the scientific community due to the difficult nature of ACh detection but not without controversy.
-However, artificially modifying the physiological conditions changes the basal state and can result in confounding or misinterpreted results.
+Detection of acetylcholine (ACh) has historically been difficult for in-vivo monitoring via microdialysis because of the low levels present in the brain.
+A cholinesterase inhibitor has typically been added to the perfusate to overcome this, which increases the basal levels to an easily detectable range.
+The scientific community has accepted this procedure because of the hard nature of ACh detection, but not without controversy.
+However, artificially changing the physiological conditions changes the basal state and can cause confounding or misinterpreted results.

 In-Vivo Microdialysis Study